SirYancy/ITECH190-Intro-to-CS/javascript/variables.md

 ```

-In the next section, we will look at interactivity in JavaScript.
+In the next section, we will look at simple ways your programs can interact with their users.

 <!-- Images -->
 [3]: images/3.png